- To establish a clear and sound framework for the encouragement of publications;

 25.3.1 Citation of the original paper or document or idea which was plagiarized, (paper title, author(s), publication title, month and year of publication if available and the journal, in which published, with details).
 If the original paper is unpublished (e.g. an institutional technical report, an on-line paper), the complainant is to provide as much information as possible to ensure authenticity of the claim.

 25.3.2 The citation of the alleged plagiarizing paper (paper title, author(s), publication title, month and year of publication if available and the journal with details in which published).
 If the paper is unpublished (e.g. an institutional technical report, an on-line paper), the complainant is to provide as much information as possible to ensure proper investigation.

 25.3.3 Name, designation, signatures, organization, address, e-mail address and telephone number of the complainant.

 25.4.
-Upon receipt of an allegation of Plagiarism, the office of DIET FACTOR will request the Vice Chancellor to carry out investigation.
+Upon receipt of an allegation of Plagiarism, the office of DIET FACTOR will request the Director to carry out investigation.

-25.5 For investigation of Plagiarism cases, the Vice Chancellor will have an obligation to:
+25.5 For investigation of Plagiarism cases, the Director will have an obligation to:

 - a) Plagiarism Standing Committee consisted of faculty members, a subject specialist in that particular field is to be coopted, and a nominee of the HEC. of the individual being investigated upon and the nature and gravity of the offence.